 The only advice I could give you if you decide to go is avoid staying in western hotels and frequenting establishments mostly frequented by westerners.
 The terrorists there don't really want Muslims to get caught up as collateral damage in the carnage so they tend to think twice about bombing places with a Muslim clientele.
 Also read the advice on this site about what to do if get caught up in a terrorist attack,

 In the end the decision has to be yours & do you feel you're going to enjoy yourself or be fearful all the time.
-If its the latter, it may not be worth it. almost 7 years ago
+If its the latter, it may not be worth it. over 9 years ago

 Mole, tremendous advice from Hilary... let me add a bit.